 The traditional method is to use the mild steel kanaban lapping plate mentioned above, although any true lapping plate will work.
 One sprinkles a small amount of carborundum powder on the plate along with a little water, and works the ura side to side grinding down the bulged area to make a flat.

-Whether you use a kanaban lapping plate or a diamond plate, it is important to focus pressure on the thin area where you need the itoura to develop.
+Whether you use a kanaban lapping plate or a diamond plate/stone, it is important to focus pressure on the thin area where you need the itoura to develop.
 Pressure anywhere else is not helpful, but only wears out the itoura prematurely.

 Here is wisdom: When they first attempt uraoshi most people try to stabilize the blade by applying uniform pressure across the back of the blade.
 This seems to makes perfect sense, but it always results in grinding a nasty little trench in the ura where it touches the extreme edge of the kanaban or diamond plate.
 Remember, the uraoshi process tapped out a bit of metal right at the cutting edge, and mostly at its center.
 This is what you need to abrade, NOT the right and left lands of the ura, and certainly no more than 3~4mm from the cutting edge.
 So carefully focus the pressure you apply during uraoshi only on the thin area where you need to restore the uraoshi.